MJKWoolnough/jslib/README.md

 }
 ```

-The div method creates a new Fraction with the values set as the result of the base Fraction multiplied by the passed Fraction.
+The mul method creates a new Fraction with the values set as the result of the base Fraction multiplied by the passed Fraction.

 ### <a name="fraction_sign">sign</a>
 ```typescript